 Patients with acute critical illness suffering complications following open heart surgery, abdominal surgery, multiple accidental trauma, acute respiratory failure, or similar conditions should not be treated with somatropin (see section 4.4).

-In children with chronic renal disease, treatment with Norditropin SimpleXx and Norditropin NordiFlex should be discontinued at renal transplantation.
+In children with chronic renal disease, treatment with Norditropin SimpleXx / Norditropin NordiFlex should be discontinued at renal transplantation.

 Children treated with somatropin should be regularly assessed by a specialist in child growth.
 Somatropin treatment should always be instigated by a physician with special knowledge of growth hormone insufficiency and its treatment.
-This is true also for the management of Turner syndrome, chronic renal disease, and SGA.
-Data of final adult height following the use of Norditropin for children with chronic renal disease are not available.
+This is true also for the management of Turner syndrome, chronic renal disease, SGA and Noonan syndrome.
+Data of final adult height following the use of Norditropin are limited for children with Noonan Syndrome and are not available for children with chronic renal disease.

 The maximum recommended daily dose should not be exceeded (see section 4.2).